pegros/PEG_SYS/README.md

 ⚠️ **Beware** that the **SYS_PicklistSnapshot_SCH** schedulable will systematically fail if bad Picklist names are registered in the `MasterLabel`of any **SYS_PicklistLabel__mdt** metadata record in `active` status.
-It may be usefull to check the configuration validity after any modification by launching the following command from the developer console:
+It may thus be useful to check the configuration validity after any modification by launching the following command from the developer console:
 ```
 SYS_PicklistSnapshot_SCH.execute(null);